 Short of getting the rubber roller rebuilt, there’s a good chance you won’t quite get every last bit of oxide off the roller, but this is much better than it was.

-Once the tape path is clean, feel free to use a can of compressed air (or an air compressor set to approximately 20 PSI to clean the oxide and dirt that has fallen under the heads and head stack.
+Once the tape path cleaning is complete, feel free to use a can of compressed air (or an air compressor set to approximately 20 PSI to clean the oxide and dirt that has fallen under the heads and head stack.
 You can use an old toothbrush soaked in the isopropyl alcohol to loosen and clean up the dirt as well.
 Using a glass cleaner like Windex on the deck itself is fine, just don’t get any on the heads or the pinch roller.